badBounty/Dispatcher/README.md

 - headerFinder: Checks the security headers present in the webpage, this mode is the fastest and serves as data collection.

+- openRedirect: Checks if the url has openRedirect vulnerability

+- cssChecker: Verifies if any css files present in the url have a `response.status_code != 200` (Could cause CSS Injection)

 Input urls must contain http or https